-If you are dissatisfied with Cigna's Level One Appeal decision, you or your authorized representative may request a second review.
-To start a Level Two Appeal, follow the same process required for a Level One Appeal.
-Most requests for a second review will be conducted by the Appeals Committee, which consists of a minimum of three people.
+If you are dissatisfied with Cigna's level one appeal decision, you or your authorized representative may request a second review.
+To start a level two appeal, follow the same process required for a level one appeal.
+Most requests for a second review will be conducted by the Cigna Appeals Committee, which consists of a minimum of three people.
 Anyone involved in the prior decision may not vote on the Appeals Committee.
 For appeals involving Clinical Necessity or clinical appropriateness, the Appeals Committee will consult with at least one healthcare professional of the same or similar specialty as the care under consideration, as determined by Cigna's dentist reviewer.
 You may present your situation to the Appeals Committee in person or via conference call.

-For Level Two Appeals, Cigna will acknowledge, in writing, that it has received your request and will schedule an Appeals Committee review.
+For level two appeals, Cigna will acknowledge, in writing, that it has received your request and will schedule an Appeals Committee review.
 The Appeals Committee review will be completed within 30 calendar days.
-If more time or information is needed to make the determination, Cigna will notify you, in writing, to request an extension of up to 15 calendar days and to specify any additional information needed by the Appeals Committee to complete the review.
+If more time or information is needed to make the determination.
+Ciana will notify you, in writing, to request an extension of up to 15 calendar days and to specify any additional information needed by the Appeals Committee to complete the review.
 You are not obligated to grant the Appeals Committee an extension or to provide the requested information.
-You will be notified, in writing, of the Appeals Committee's decision within five business days after the Appeals Committee meeting and within the Appeals Committee review time frames mentioned. if the Appeals Committee does not approve the requested coverage.
+You will be notified, in writing, of the Appeals Committee's decision within five business days of the Appeals Committee meeting and within the Appeals Committee review time frames mentioned if the Appeals Committee does not approve the requested coverage.